nage24/nage24/README.md

 <div align= "center">
     <img src="https://capsule-render.vercel.app/api?type=waving&color=00b840&height=180&text=Welcome!%20&animation=twinkling&fontColor=ffffff&fontSize=40" />

 ### Hi there! 👋

-I'm [Your Name], a passionate developer with a strong interest in [Your Interests, e.g., web development, machine learning, open-source projects].
+I'm NaGyeong, a passionate developer with a strong interest in web development, open-source projects.
 I love to learn new technologies and contribute to the developer community.

 ### About Me

-- 💼 Currently working at [Your Company] as a [Your Position]
+- 💼 Currently working at Japan KISSCO as a System Engineer
 - 🎓 Graduated from [Your University] with a degree in [Your Major]
-- 🌱 Learning [Current Learning Focus, e.g., React, Python, AI]
+- 🌱 Learning React, Java(Spring)
-- 🔭 Working on [Your Current Project or Open Source Contributions]
-- 📫 How to reach me: [Your Email or LinkedIn Profile]
+- 📫 How to reach me: n0rkjdx0@gmail.com
-- 💬 Ask me about: [Topics you are knowledgeable in, e.g., JavaScript, Python, Cloud Computing]

     </div>
     <div style="text-align: left;">